 How does the laboratory that graded my diamond affect its value?

-Simply put, it depends on the accuracy of the labs grading’s.
+Simply put, the value of a diamond depends on the accuracy of the labs grading’s.
 If your diamond was graded by the GIA, you can be confident that you know the exact characteristics of your diamond.
 If your diamond was graded by a different lab, there are likely some discrepancies, meaning that your stone could be of a lower quality.